 The first three Super Bowl party games listed above involve football facts.
 One tests your knowledge of past Super Bowl winners, the second to see if you know the team names/mascots and in which stadium they play, and the third is a random mix of trivia questions.
 They would also be fun at a kid's football birthday party!

-Read this entire article by Family Fun Expert Desiree Miller at Shine from Yahoo
+Read this entire article by Family Fun Expert Desiree Miller at The Taylor House.

 My husband and I have hosted Super Bowl party games for more years than I can remember and every year we've included the kids.
 They get involved in decorating the house, prepping the food and planning some fun for their friends.
 Then, when the other kids arrive, they help keep it under control.
 Here's our game plan on how that happens: